-To engage the private sector in any type of agriculture activity we need to understand their motivation.
+To engage the private sector in any type of agriculture activity we need to understand their motivations.
 Simply put, there needs to be commercial interest and profit.
-Clearly the private sector is interested in production (income), but they are also interested in resilience (long-term security).
+Clearly the private sector is interested primarily in production and income, but they are also interested in resilience, for long-term security.

 Market systems approach:

 Working through market systems and the private sector creates the opportunity to achieve change at scale: system change.
 To promote inclusive and sustainable agriculture, we need an enabling environment for investment in agroecological production, including investment by smallholders themselves.
 Strategies to achieve this include:

 - Facilitating market systems that enable companies to produce agroecological products or services.
 For example: 'alternative' products or services offered by distributors (e.g. agrovets), who in turn offer them to farmers; agreements between private companies and seed multipliers (farmers) for the planting material needed for agroecological production; 'buy-back-systems' (of agroecological products) so that companies are incentivised to promote agroecological knowledge services.

 - Encouraging governments to invest in, or provide incentives for, agroecology related technologies or services i.e. policy reform to promote agroecological agriculture.
 For example: replacing inorganic fertiliser subsidies with subsidies for bio-fertiliser or organic fertiliser; insisting that public R&D budgets are spent on agroecological research and development; providing product standards and regulation to create market led incentives for agroecological produce.